Great Britain Olympic cricket team

-The Great Britain Olympic cricket team is an international cricket team that represents the United Kingdom in the Summer Olympic Games.
+The Great Britain cricket team is an international cricket team that represents the United Kingdom in the Summer Olympic Games.
 The team for most of history has been inactive with cricket only being present in the 1900 Summer Olympics until its reintroduction for the 2028 Games.

 Outside of the Summer Olympics, the home nations of England and Wales, Ireland (cricket in Northern Ireland is jointly organised with the Republic of Ireland), and Scotland represent themselves in all other competitions, notably the Cricket World Cup and Women's Cricket World Cup, in addition to various other Test, ODI, and T20 matches.